Probabilistic neural network: Layers

-PNN is often used in classification problems.
+Probabilistic neural networks are often used in classification problems.
 When an input is present, the first layer computes the distance from the input vector to the training input vectors.
-This produces a vector where its elements indicate how close the input is to the training input.
 The second layer sums the contribution for each class of inputs and produces its net output as a vector of probabilities.
 Finally, a compete transfer function on the output of the second layer picks the maximum of these probabilities, and produces a 1 (positive identification) for that class and a 0 (negative identification) for non-targeted classes.

 Input layer

 Each neuron in the input layer represents a predictor variable.
 In categorical variables, N-1 neurons are used when there are N number of categories.
 It standardizes the range of the values by subtracting the median and dividing by the interquartile range.
 Then the input neurons feed the values to each of the neurons in the hidden layer.

 Pattern layer

 This layer contains one neuron for each case in the training data set.
 It stores the values of the predictor variables for the case along with the target value.
 A hidden neuron computes the Euclidean distance of the test case from the neuron's center point and then applies the radial basis function kernel using the sigma values.